 If I couldn’t, I wouldn’t sweat it for very little kids.
 For more mature little kids and all kids past the age of reason (First Communion age), if they needed to go to school, I’d make them a deal that we’d have plenty of treats and early Valentines on Fat Tuesday, and they could bring their school Valentine treats home and save them to eat on Sunday.
 But fasting from treats on Ash Wednesday seems like a given, even though it’s not written in canon law.

 I think it’s GREAT to start kids early on the concept of OUR family culture.
 We do things differently because we’re Catholic, but most importantly because we’re Tierneys (and Tierneys are awesome).
 If we are to succeed in keeping our kids Catholic for their whole lives–the goal, obviously–they are going to have to do a LOT of things differently than the rest of society.
 Waiting to eat Valentine candy, or better yet, stuffing our faces on Fat Tuesday instead, is small potatoes.
 I trust my kids to handle it.

 I’m sure each of us can figure out a way that works with our own family circumstances, to give Ash Wednesday the place it deserves.

 Related reading . . .

 And when you figure out when you’re doing Valentine’s Day, if you need some quick, Catholic, Valentines, there are free printables on the blog here:

-And three sets in my Etsy shop, formatted for easy double-sided printing!
+And three sets in the digital shop, formatted for easy double-sided printing!

 Happy feasting and fasting, y’all.